1976 Melissa Manchester – Just You And I

 Melissa Manchester grew up in the Bronx and attended the Manhattan School of Music, studying piano and singing.
 She began singing professionally on jingles while still in high school.
-She recorded her first single, Beautiful People in 1967 at the age of 16 (that song was not related to Melanie’s recording of a different Beautiful People).
+She recorded her first single, Beautiful People, in 1967 when she was only 16 (that song is not related to Melanie’s recording of a different song entitled Beautiful People).

 Barry Manilow heard Melissa singing in a club in Manhattan and introduced her to Bette Midler.
 Bette hired Melissa in 1971 to sing back-up vocals as one of her Harlettes.

-Melissa began co-writing songs with Carol Bayer Sager.
+Melissa began co-writing songs with Carole Bayer Sager.
 She released albums in 1973 and 1974, but neither one generated a charting single.
-Her career changed completely with the release of Midnight Blue from her third album in 1975.
-The single reached the top of the Adult Contemporary chart and peaked at #6 on the Hot 100.
+Her career changed completely with the release of Midnight Blue from her third album.
+The single reached the top of the Adult Contemporary chart and peaked at #6 on the Hot 100 in 1975.
 It was successful enough that she performed the song live on The Midnight Special.

 Her last major hit came in 1982 when You Should Hear How She Talks About You reached #5.
 That single also earned a nomination for Best Pop Vocal Performance – Female (Single), but that time Melissa won the award.